 The cost depends on the length of the policy and personal circumstances such as your age, where you live and the car you'll be learning in.

-Will this invalidate my parent's insurance?
+Will this invalidate my parent's cover?
 Isn't this dual insurance?

-Dual insurance occurs when the same car is insured twice with two separate policies.
-Learner Driver Insurance is different - as long as you're not named on the owner's insurance or any other insurance policy covering the car you need Learner Driver Insurance for, then this is not Dual Insurance.
+Dual insurance occurs when the same car is covered twice with two separate policies, however, Learner Driver is different.
+As long as you're not named on the car owner's policy, or any other policy covering the car you want to learn in, you will not affect the existing cover.

 Will it affect the car owner's No Claims Bonus if I claim?

 Any claims you make won't affect the car owners No Claims Bonus.
 As such, they don't need to declare it to their insurers.